Nighthater/OPC-N3-Logger/README.md

-# OPC-N3 Aerosol Sensor LogBox
+# OPC-N3 Aerosol Sensor Logger

 This Logger records the measured data of an OPC-N3 Aerosol sensor every 5 seconds.
 The measured interval is 2.5sec long.
 It works fully automatic and begins recording when connected with power and needs no further oversight.